kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 To estimate a conditional entropy (resp. mutual information) where conditioning is based on a categorical variable (not a specific value thereof), we recall that it is equal to the average value of the entropy (resp. mutual information) of the conditional distribution(s), weighted by the probability of each outcome.

-..
-We make it a point never to estimate the entropy of continuous random vector directly.
-As previously discussed, in matters pertaining to quantifying associations, the copula of a random vector plays a more central role than its marginals.
-While the copula of a random vector fully (and only) captures associations between its coordinates, its marginals are heavily influenced by how the sample was gathered and invertible feature transformations it might have undergone (e.g. logarithm transformation, standardization, etc.).
-Intuitively, no invertible transformation applied to coordinates should affect our understanding of associations between them.
-Such transformations, when increasing, would indeed leave the copula invariant, but would affect the marginals.

 1 - Univariate Entropies